Roller skiing: Nordic blading

 Nordic blading is a sport which uses ski poles with special tips and inline skates or roller skis.
 The sport has been practiced for over 80 years and is undergoing a revival.
 The benefits of Nordic blading are similar to that of cross-country skiing if performed correctly.
 Nordic blading can be more risky than inline skating as the poles complicate balance and coordination.

+A variant, Nordic cross skating is also called Nordic inline skating or Off-road skating or Cross-country skating or Nordic blading.
+This sport activity (similar to roller skiing) combines snow cross-country skiing and inline skating.
+Typically uses specialized inline skates with two big all-terrain wheels (4-6 inch diameter, typically pneumatic) and special poles that the skater pumps like ski poles to make the skates go faster and provides a good workout for the majority of the major muscle groups, including upper body.
+Nordic skaters use a technique similar to the technique that cross-country skiers and inline skaters use.
+Nordic cross skating popularity is growing because of the range of fitness benefits.